ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 This list shows all test case objects contained in the :file:`.alyvix` file corresponding to the currently selected tab.

-The values for most fields in the primary tab can be changed directly without opening Designer.
+The values for many fields in the primary tab can be changed directly without opening Designer.
 This can be accomplished by simply clicking on the existing value (or blank space where it should go), entering the new value, and then either pressing :kbd:`Enter` or clicking elsewhere in the list.